Diophantine Geometry over Groups IX: Envelopes and Imaginaries

-We continue iteratively to the next steps, by first collecting test sequences with an extra rigid or strictly solid specialization of the terminal rigid and solid limit groups of the resolutions that are associated with $Term$, and then by collecting those specializations for which the extra specialization collapses, i.e., for which the extra specialization is demonstrated to be non-rigid or non-strictly solid or that it belongs to the same family of specializations that is specified by the specializations $(x,y,u,v,p,q,a)$ we have started with.
+We continue iteratively to the next steps, by first collecting test sequences with an extra rigid or an extra strictly solid specialization of the terminal rigid and solid limit groups of the graded resolutions that are associated with $Term$, and then by collecting those specializations for which the extra specialization collapses. i.e., for which the extra specialization is demonstrated to be non-rigid or non-strictly solid or that it belongs to the same family of specializations that is specified by the specializations $(x,y,u,v,p,q,a)$ that we have started with (i.e., the extra specialization satisfies one of finitely many Diophantine conditions that demonstrate that it is not rigid or not strictly solid or that it belongs to a strictly solid family that appears in the proof statement).

 At each step we analyze the collection of specializations using the construction that is used in the general step of the sieve procedure [Se6].
-Since all the resolutions that are constructed along the obtained iterative procedure are the ones used in the sieve procedure, the iterative procedure terminates after finitely many steps, according to the proof of the termination of the sieve procedure that is given section 4 in [Se6] (theorem 22 in [Se6]).
+Since all the graded resolutions that are constructed along the obtained iterative procedure are the ones that are used in the sieve procedure, the iterative procedure terminates after finitely many steps, according to the proof of the termination of the sieve procedure that is given in section 4 in [Se6] (theorem 22 in [Se6]).